Home The Setup The Schizoid State The Function Contacts About

 This is extremely pernicious for obvious reasons.
 And it may lead to codependent-esque solutions like entrainment, enmeshment, and people pleasing, as well as the different flavors of dissociative states, with the accompanying muscle tension.

-The muscle tension is an aspect of psychological study that in much neglected.
+The muscle tension is an aspect of psychological study that is much neglected.

 There is a tendency to split the mental landscape and the physical state and this leads to having patients run in circles in their own mental labyrinths.